girder/girder/docs/development.rst

    that, run ``npm install -g grunt-cli``.
 Note that this command requires ``sudo`` on many systems.

-It is recommended during development to make use of the ``grunt-watch`` tool.
-Running ``grunt watch`` in the root of the repository will watch for JavaScript, Stylus, and Jade changes in order to rebuild them on-the-fly.
-If you do not run ``grunt watch`` while making code changes, you will need to run the ``grunt`` command to manually rebuild the web client in order to see your changes reflected.
+It is recommended during development to make use of the ``npm run watch`` tool.
+Running ``grunt watch`` in the root of the repository will watch for JavaScript, Stylus, and Pug changes in order to rebuild them on-the-fly.
+If you do not run ``npm run watch`` while making code changes, you will need to run the ``npm run build`` command to manually rebuild the web client in order to see your changes reflected.

-Note that some browser debugging tools do not play well with local variable mangling in JavaScript.
-If you want to use such a debugger and need to work around this, run ``grunt`` or ``grunt watch`` with the additional argument ``--debug-js``.
-This will prevent name mangling in the minified output.

 Vagrant
 ^^^^^^^